 Timing seems to be a big deal in the latest update.
 Users can, for example, schedule an Amazon Echo speaker to play the latest news or get a read on today’s weather, then list the events on your Outlook or Google calendar not long after your morning alarm goes off.
 Routines can also be tied to sunrise or sunset.

 The chain of sequences that Google can trigger also seems to be getting more sophisticated.
 Say, “Alexa, good evening,” and the digital assistant can light the lights, play the music, and perform other tasks.
-You can also listen to the evening’s news and start the Alexa voice app, which now has access to something like 100,000 Alexa skills.
+You can also listen to the evening’s news and start the

 Smart home users get even more bonuses from Alexa’s latest upgrades.
 Those using Logitech smart home cameras or devices that access Cloud Cam can trigger routines based on when a person crosses its field of vision.
 Smart home users with Key by Amazon-enabled devices can also lock and unlock their door with a voice PIN.